JohnBailey2024/JohnBailey2024/README.md

 Check out some of my featured projects:

-- [Project 1](https://github.com/JohnBailey2024/AirBNB-NYC) - This project aims to extract useful insights from a airbnb dataset
+- [Project 1](https://github.com/JohnBailey2024/AirBNB-NYC) - This project aims to extract useful insights from an airbnb dataset
 - [Project 2](link-to-project2) - Brief description of the project.

 For a full list of my projects, you can visit my [Portfolio](https://github.com/JohnBailey2024?tab=repositories).